getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

-## Analytics Preview [/v1/analytics/preview]
+## Usage Report Preview [/v1/analytics/preview]

 _(introduced: version 1.3)_

-An Administrator of Central may opt in to sending periodic analytics reports summarizing usage.
-Configuration of this reporting is described [here](/reference/system-endpoints/analytics-configuration).
+An Administrator of Central may opt in to sending periodic reports summarizing usage.
+Configuration of this reporting is described [here](/reference/system-endpoints/usage-reporting-configuration).
 For added transparency, the API provides a preview of the reported metrics.

-### Getting the analytics preview [GET]
+### Getting the Usage Report preview [GET]

 An Administrator can use this endpoint to preview the metrics being sent.
 The preview is computed on the fly and represents what the report would look like if sent at that time.
-This endpoint does not directly submit the analytics; that is handled internally as a scheduled Central task.
+This endpoint does not directly submit the Usage Report; that is handled internally as a scheduled Central task.

 + Response 200 (application/json)
     + Body